-Community Garden – Neighbors on the east side of the neighborhood have been gathering since 2017 at the vacant lot at 762 North divide up plots and meet up monthly to do gardening chores together before enjoying a community potluck (gatherings on hiatus during Stay Home, Stay Safe order).
+Community Garden – Neighbors on the east side of the neighborhood have been gathering since 2017 at the vacant lot at 762 North to divide up plots and meet up monthly to do gardening chores together before enjoying a community potluck (gatherings on hiatus during Stay Home, Stay Safe order).
 They have determined a Community Agreement or Garden Guidelines.
-If you want to get the jump on participation for the 2020 gardening season now.
+Neighbors can sign up for and get started on the 2020 gardening season now.
 April update: Please take whatever precautions are important to ensure your own comfort and safety while gardening, which as of April 9 includes encouragement from the State of Michigan to wear a mask.
 View CDC instructions for DIY options here.

 Caring for the Linear Park – We have taken on the long term irrigation of the Linear Park on Hastings thanks to large donation from Spectrum Health.
 We have found that this strip is also in need of weeding during the summer season.
 If someone wanted to adopt the space for that purpose, it would be welcome!

 Dumpster Day – The City of Grand Rapids provides several dumpsters one day a year for neighbors to dispose of large scale trash items.
 It always helps to have several extra pairs of hands in the weeks prior to distribute flyers and on the day of to help unload large items.
 If we’re particularly prepared, we can arrange pick up of objects that neighbors can’t transport and go looking for items that have been dumped around the neighborhood.